PureRandom/CookieJS/cookiejs/README.md

 # JavaScript Cookie Maker!

 This snippet creates the functions for creating cookies, getting cookies and checking if the cookie exists.
-You can also use the snippet to create a whole JavaScript object with all three functions in it.
+You can also use the snippet to create a whole JavaScript ES6 Class or Object with all three functions in it.

 # Installation